Entries are due October 11th; The online exhibit will be posted by the weekend of October 22nd and 23rd.

 We want to see what you’ve been growing in your garden this year!
 Whether you are near or far, help us celebrate the fall harvest by entering this year’s Home Gardeners’ Exhibit.
-This year, entrants will have the option of participating in the online virtual exhibition and/or the in-person exhibition being held at Old Sturbridge Village on October 16th and 17th.
+Entries will be posted in an online exhibit and photos will also be on display during the exhibition of the Village Harvest held on October 22nd and 23rd.
 A couple of our expert horticulturalists will also pick the best of each category, sharing feedback and comments about the winning entries.

 See below for rules and to enter.
-The green striped cushaw squash pictured above was the winner of the Heirloom category in the 2020 Exhibit.
-It was grown by Joanna Lepper of Dudley, MA
+The Cactus and Benary’s Giant Zinnias pictured above was the best overall winner of the 2021 Exhibit, grown by Rita Borovicka of Coventry, CT.

 - The exhibit is open to the general public and museum staff.